 Indeed, the BSC is so widely accepted as “the only game in town” among species concepts, that you will find that every published example of a supposed speciation event appeals to reproductive isolation as the primary evidence that a speciation event has taken place.

-So, going forward into next week’s topic, we will presume exactly what the vast majority of evolutionists presume: the BSC is the best way to distinguish between species and detect speciation events (whenever it is in-principle appropriate to do so).
+So, going forward into next week’s topic, we will presume exactly what the vast majority of evolutionists presume: the BSC is the best (really only) way to distinguish between species and detect speciation events (whenever it is in-principle appropriate to do so).
 Thus, we will proceed by examining a variety of famous speciation events among animals that reproduce sexually, and we will do so in light of the BSC.
 We will see if the claims of true speciation events can be sustained.